SCHEDULE AND HOURS OF OPERATION

-8. No one under 18 years of age may shoot in the range unless accompanied by a parent or other adult.
+8. No one under 18 years of age may shoot in the range unless accompanied by a parent or legal guardian.

 Minor children must be closely supervised while visiting the shooting range.

 9. Absolutely no beer or other alcoholic beverages are allowed; nor the use of firearms under the influence of

 any type of alcohol or drugs, legal or otherwise.
 No intoxicating substances are allowed anywhere on the premises,

 including the parking lot.

 10. All firearms must be cased or holstered while not on the range, at-line, or fire.